 Rabbit Baiting & Control Programs

-Grazing by the European Rabbit has a major impact our environment.
-The Hills Shire Council in conjunction with Local Land Services is co-ordinating a rabbit baiting program in Council’s parks and reserves.
-This program aims to protect native flora, and reduce the amount of damage to grassed areas.
+Grazing by the European Rabbit has a major impact on our environment, parks and reserves.
+Council’s rabbit control program aims to protect native flora, threatened species and reduce the amount of damage to grassed areas.

 Rabbitscan is available here.